 The rest of the time in section you will discuss all of your readings, including the online readings posted on the syllabus, and Eric Foner’s book Give Me Liberty!

 The mid-term and final examinations will be the same.
 You will be given essay questions in advance for both the midterm and the final.
 When you show up for each test, some of those questions will be on the exam.
 You’ll pick one to answer as a detailed essay.
 In addition, there will be identifications: seven on the mid-term and on the final.
 You will describe five of them in a paragraph of three or four sentences.
 The essay will be worth 50 percent of your grade; the identifications 10 points each.

 The exams will be based on your textbook, online readings, non-fiction book readings, and my lectures and presentation slides, which I will post on the syllabus for you to download.

 Two in-lecture hall quizzes will be held during the quarter.
 You will have 10 minutes to complete each quiz.
 They will each consist of 10 multiple choice questions, based upon your textbook, Give Me Liberty!

 The mid-term will be worth 30 percent of your grade, the final 30 percent, the quizzes five points each, the section papers worth 20 percent, and section participation another ten percent.

 Attendance at lecture is mandatory.
 Students may use laptops to take notes by submitting a written request to the instructor.
-Students who miss more than one section cannot pass the class, unless they have a documented medical or personal emergency.
+Students who miss more than one section place themselves at risk of receiving a substantially lower grade or failing the class unless they have a documented medical or personal emergency.